About the English Language Center

-The Vanderbilt University English Language Center (ELC) supports the educational mission of Vanderbilt University by providing quality English language instruction to nonnative speakers of English.
-The ELC provides courses and services to address the professional, academic, and practical language needs of international students, staff, faculty and spouses enhancing the diversity of the Vanderbilt campus, and promoting cross-cultural awareness.
-The ELC also participates in the scholarly mission of the university by creating and disseminating new knowledge in the field of second language learning.
-The primary goal of the ELC is to assist the growing number of international students, staff, and faculty at Vanderbilt to achieve their academic and professional potential and to participate in the life of the university and community.
+The Vanderbilt University English Language Center (ELC) supports the educational mission of Vanderbilt University by providing quality English-language instruction to individuals who have a first language other than English.
+The ELC provides courses and services to address the professional, academic, and practical language needs of students, staff, faculty and spouses enhancing the diversity of the Vanderbilt campus, and promoting cross-cultural awareness.
+The ELC also participates in the scholarly mission of the university by creating and disseminating new knowledge in the field of second-language learning.
+The primary goal of the ELC is to assist the growing number of students, staff, and faculty at Vanderbilt to achieve their academic and professional potential and to participate in the life of the university and community.

 Click on the images below to read about the ELC feature articles: